-Interest expenses are recognized in profit or loss in the period to which they relate, apart from to the extent that they are included in an asset's cost.
+Interest expenses are recognized in profit or loss in the period to which they relate, apart from to the extent that they are included in the cost of an asset.
 An asset for which interest is included in cost is an asset that by necessity takes significant time to complete for intended use or sale.
 Interest is capitalized in the Group's capitalized development expenditure.

-Exchange gains and exchange losses on financial items are recognized on a net basis as finance income or finance expenses, respectively.
+Exchange rate gains and losses on financial items are recognized on a net basis as finance income or finance expenses, respectively.